cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `TMPDIR` or `TMP`

-The Cangjie compiler places temporary files generated during compilation in a temporary directory.
-By default, `Linux` and `macOS` place these in `/tmp`, while `Windows` places them in `C:\Windows\Temp`.
+The Cangjie compiler places temporary files generated during compilation in temporary directories.
+By default, `Linux` and `macOS` operating systems place them in the `/tmp` directory, while `Windows` places them in `C:\Windows\Temp`.
 The Cangjie compiler also supports custom temporary file directories.
-On `Linux` and `macOS`, set the `TMPDIR` environment variable to change the temporary directory.
-On `Windows`, set the `TMP` environment variable.
+On `Linux` and `macOS`, you can change the temporary file directory by setting the `TMPDIR` environment variable, while on `Windows`, you can change it by setting the `TMP` environment variable.

 Example:
 In Linux shell: